STS Sci/Tech Library Mentors Program

 There can be a predefined expiration date for the relationship (e.g., a one year commitment), or it can end, hopefully mutually, when interests or professional positions change.
 Mentorships may continue indefinitely.
 Mentees may feel able to assume mentor role with another person to continue the cycle.

 It is important to resolve expectations at the beginning of the mentorship so that both parties are working toward the same goals.
 Don't feel pressured to form a mentorship if you are not comfortable with the person assigned to you.
 We can always find you another partner.
-Please contact us if you would like to be assigned another mentor.
+Please contact us (login for contact information) if you would like to be assigned another mentor.

 The Continuing Education Committee expresses gratitude to the SLA Physics Astronomy Mathematics (PAM) Division for allowing the STS Continuing Education Committee to borrow and adapt sections of their mentoring program pages.